-Publishing Ethics Statement - JOURNAL OF AFRICAN FOREIGN AFFAIRS
+Publishing Ethics Statement - JOURNAL OF AFRICAN FOREIGN AFFAIRS (JoAFA)

 •The publication of an article in the Journal of African Foreign Affairs (JoAFA) is a direct reflection of the quality of the work of the authors and their respective institutional affiliations.
 Peer-reviewed articles need to meet minimum standards of expected ethical behaviour for all parties involved in the act of publishing: notably the author(s), journal editor, peer reviewer(s), publisher and the wider society amongst other stakeholders.
 Manuscripts in breach of these thresholds would be subject to retraction even after publication.
-JoAFA’s ethical policy follows the guidelines of COPE (Committee on Publication Ethics).
-We are particular about unethical submission practices on the part of authors (see section 1.1); breach of publishing agreement (section 1.2); and any conflict of interest on the part of both authors and reviewers (section 1.3).
+The journal’s ethical policy follows the guidelines of COPE (Committee on Publication Ethics).
+For details on guidelines from COPE, please see this link: https://publicationethics.org/

 Following the above, authors submitting a paper for evaluation and publication warrant the following:

 •That the article is not being considered for publication elsewhere.

 •That the article so submitted is an original work.

 •That there is no conflict of interests or any plagiarism issues (including ‘text recycling’ or ‘self-plagiarism’), and that the publishers are authorized to run the paper through anti-plagiarism software to establish this.
 Our threshold is 15%, excluding references and in-text citations.